Community language schools

 Languages Online

-The Languages Online website contains downloadable worksheets for students learning Chinese, French, German, Indonesian, Italian, Macedonian, Turkish or Spanish.
+The Languages Online website contains downloadable worksheets for students learning a range of languages.

-Parents or guardians who wish to make a formal complaint about an accredited community language school should refer to the following guidelines:
+Parents/carers, staff or students seeking to make a formal complaint about an accredited community language school can access a complaints process via Community Languages Victoria.

 Get advice